61131/nginx-http-auth-totp/README.md

 Specifies the expiry time for the HTTP cookie to be used for tracking authenticated clients.

-If this expiry value is not specified, the HTTP cookie used for tracking authenticated clients will be set as a session cookie which will be deleted when the current HTTP client session ends.
+If this expiry value is not specified (or set to zero), the HTTP cookie used for tracking authenticated clients will be set as a session cookie which will be deleted when the current HTTP client session ends.
 It is important to note that the browser defines when the "current session" ends, and some browsers use session restoration when restarting, which can cause session cookies to last indefinitely.

 ### auth_totp_file